 - foundational content that will result in a comprehensive understanding of dyslexia and other learning disabilities

 - direct training in research-based curricula, and

-- fieldwork in delivering reading instruction to elementary and secondary students who struggle in reading.
+- fieldwork in delivering reading instruction to elementary and secondary students who struggle with reading.

-Completion of the Dyslexia Endorsement requires 15 semester hours (completed in 3-5 semesters) of specific reading and language-related coursework, and a summer practicum in Intensive Reading Interventions in which students will demonstrate proficiency in working in small groups or one-to-one with students at risk for or who are experiencing reading difficulties.
+Completion of the Dyslexia Endorsement requires 15 semester hours (completed in 3-5 semesters) of specific reading and language-related coursework and an 8-week Summer practicum in Intensive Reading Interventions in which students will demonstrate proficiency in working in small groups or one-to-one with students at risk for or who are experiencing reading difficulties.